The Sanskrit Heritage Site

 allows compatibility of the grammatical tools.

-server site.
-But each dictionary is accessible separately by its search page,
+Each dictionary is accessible separately by its search page,

 respectively